 Video is by far the most popular content type on the internet.
 In fact, 6 out of 10 people would rather watch online videos than television.
 Luckily, there’s enough content to satisfy their needs.
-Experts even predict that 82% of all internet traffic will consist of video by the end of 2021.
-This medium is spreading like wildfire!
+Experts predict that 82% of all internet traffic will consist of video by the end of 2021, so even video content marketing is booming!
+It should be abundantly clear that this medium is spreading like wildfire!

 Of course, companies have had to develop complex and intricate technology to support video’s massive popularity.
 However, there are times when this technology fails us.
 Let’s be honest — we’ve all been there.
 We were watching a viral video, movie, or TV show when unexpectedly our screen froze or the quality went from high to low in a matter of seconds.
 Regardless of the content you’re watching, this decrease in quality is incredibly frustrating to all of us.

-Luckily for all of us, technology has advanced so much that we now have solutions to combat the above-mentioned issue.
-We’re talking about video codecs that play a vital role in the process of video encoding.
+Luckily, video technology has advanced so much that we now have solutions to combat the above-mentioned issue.
+We’re talking about video codecs that play a vital role in video encoding.
 This process compresses video files, enabling them to play smoothly in our players.

 What’s more, two video codecs have been at the center of a debate recently.
-That’s why we’ve decided to do a H.264 vs. H.265 comparison to help you understand these two codecs better and conclude which one is better.
+That’s why we’ve decided to do an H.264 vs. H.265 comparison to help you understand these two codecs better and conclude which one reigns supreme.

 Supported Container Formats